 On January 4, 2006, we obtained a \$5.4 million mortgage loan from Crown.
 The land and buildings, among other assets, located at our principal MUSE manufacturing facility and a \$700,000 Certificate of Deposit held by Crown serve as collateral for these Agreements.
 The loan is payable over a 10-year term.
 The interest rate is adjusted annually to a fixed rate for the year equal to the prime rate plus 1%, with a floor of 7.5%.
 Principal and interest are payable monthly based upon a 20-year amortization schedule and are adjusted annually at the time of the interest rate reset.
 All remaining principal is due on February 1, 2016.
-The interest rate was 7.5% for the nine months ended September 30, 2009 and 2008, respectively.
-As of September 30, 2009, we have a principal balance of \$4.9 million remaining on the Crown loan.
+The interest rate was 7.5% and 7.5% for the three months ended March 31, 2010 and 2009, respectively.
+As of March 31, 2010, we have a principal balance of \$4.9 million remaining on the Crown loan.

 We have included in the above table the estimated interest payments based upon current interest rates that we expect to make in accordance with the terms of the loan agreement.
-However, should we decide to prepay the loan, there would be a prepayment premium, in lieu of the interest payable in the above table, which would have been 2% at September 30, 2009 (the fourth year of the loan term).
-If prepayment occurs in the fifth year or thereafter, the premium would be 1%.
+However, should we decide to prepay the loan, there would be a prepayment premium, in lieu of the interest payable in the above table, which would have been 1% at March 31, 2010 (the fifth year of the loan term).

 On April 3, 2008, we entered into several agreements with Deerfield Management Company, L.P., or Deerfield, a healthcare investment fund, and its affiliates, Deerfield Private Design Fund L.P. and Deerfield Private Design International, L.P. (collectively, the Deerfield Affiliates).
 Certain of the agreements were amended and restated on March 16, 2009.
 Under the agreements, Deerfield and its affiliates agreed to provide us with \$30 million in funding.
-The \$30 million in funding consists of \$20 million from the Funding and Royalty Agreement, or FARA, entered into with a newly incorporated subsidiary of

-Deerfield, or the Deerfield Sub, and \$10 million from the sale of our common stock.
+The \$30 million in funding consists of \$20 million from the Funding and Royalty Agreement, or FARA, entered into with a newly incorporated subsidiary of Deerfield, or the Deerfield Sub, and \$10 million from the sale of our common stock.
 Under the FARA, the Deerfield Sub made \$3.3 million payments to us in April, September and December 2008 and February, June and September 2009, constituting all of the required payments under the FARA.
 Such payments are referred to as the Funding Payments.
-We will pay royalties on the current net sales of MUSE and, if approved, on future sales of avanafil, an investigational product candidate to the Deerfield Sub.
+We will pay royalties on the current net sales of MUSE and, if approved, on future sales of avanafil, an investigational drug candidate to the Deerfield Sub.
 The term of the FARA is 10 years.
 The FARA includes covenants requiring us to use commercially reasonable efforts to preserve our intellectual property, to manufacture, promote and sell MUSE, and to develop avanafil.
 At the closing on April 15, 2008, under the securities purchase agreement, the Deerfield Affiliates purchased 1,626,017 shares of our common stock for an aggregate purchase price of \$10 million, and we paid to the Deerfield Affiliates a \$500,000 fee and reimbursed approximately \$200,000 in certain expenses incurred in this transaction.
 The number of shares was determined based on the volume weighted average price on the NASDAQ Global Market of the Company's common stock on the three days prior to the execution of the securities purchase agreement dated as of April 3, 2008.
 The agreements also provided us with an option to purchase, and the Deerfield Affiliates with an option to compel us to purchase, the Deerfield Sub holding the royalty rights, each as described in greater detail below.
 If either party exercises its option, any further royalty payments would be effectively terminated.
 Collectively, these transactions are referred to as the Deerfield Transactions.